Category: Dance Pop

 Mixing Engineers: Mark "Spike" Stent, Robert Orton at Sarm Studios, London, England, Jack Joseph Puig, Rodney Jerkins at Chalice Studios, Los Angeles, CA, Dave Russell & Teddy Riley at Masons Sounds, North Hollywood, CA.

 Mastered at Oasis Mastering, Burbank, Ca.

 Photography by: Hedi Slimane

 All tracks written by RedOne, Lady Gaga, Space Cowboy, Fernando Garibay, R. Jerkins, Lashawn Daniels, Lazonate Franklin, Beyonze, Taja Riley.

 The CD is housed in a standard jewel box containing a twelve page booklet featuring five shots of the protagonist printed mostly in two tone with black or grey as the predominant theme.
 All song lyrics and individual credits are listed so tiny to either give you eye strain or pass them entirely.
 The packaging is thus a bit lacking and does not help what is becoming more and more a dwindling market.
 Having not examined the LP, I cannot comment if the artwork is equal or more extravagant but I suspect the sheer size of the same content would go a long way in improving the situation.

 Take two parts Madonna and add one part Marilyn.
 Add a dash of Vocoder to the mix.
-Shake & stir and voila, a Star is Born...
+Shake & stir and voila, a new Star stirs the pot.

 ...- we are in reality in an incestuous recycling of past genres and envelope pushing, namely to shock!